Difference Between Wheat and Whole Wheat

 Wheat vs Whole Wheat

 The difference between Wheat and Whole Wheat is that the entire grain is used in whole wheat, whereas wheat may contain other grain-based additives and not whole wheat.
-Whereas the Whole wheat will use the entire grain, including the bran of the wheat, which comprises the outer portion of the wheat.
+In contrast, the Whole wheat will use the entire grain, including the bran of the wheat, which comprises the outer portion of the wheat.

 Wheat vs Whole Wheat